lcsabi/train-ticket-watcher/README.md

 ### Planned features
 - Create subscription feature for users, so they can register to the train lines they are interested in:
   - Users email the bot which sends a POST request to our API that the mail service handles
+  - Will require a database (probably go with SQL)
+- Caching of third-party API response
 - Perform data analysis of the ticket information and create a heatmap calendar to include in the daily emails
 - Add an endpoint that contains live information about trains users subscribe to